AresMUSH/aresmush/game/plugins/arescentral/help/config.md

 ## Directory Update Cron Job

 The game will periodically contact AresCentral to update its status and game directory info.
-There is a [Cron Job](http://www.aresmush.com/tutorials/configuring-cron) to control when this happens.
+There is a cron job to control when this happens.
 By default it does this daily during off-hours.
+See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/configuring-cron) for help if you want to change this.

 ## AresCentral URL